-Where have you come from, and what do you teach?
+Which university have you come from and what do you teach?

-What have you most enjoyed about your time at UC/Christchurch?
+What are you enjoying about your time here at UC/in Christchurch?

 The weather!
 It’s been raining relentlessly in Plymouth for months, it seems.
 Seriously, I’m enjoying everything about being here.
 Meeting new people, exploring new areas, learning more about the country and familiarising myself with NZ culture.